Intuitor.com Intuitor.com

 where:

-ss = standard deviation of the sampling distribution or standard error
+ss = standard deviation of sampling distribution or standard error

 sp = standard deviation of the population